tsnellgrove/dark_castle3/doc/to_do.md

 	- IDEA: imagine future adventure creation tooling where I update descriptions via a web front end
 	- IDEA: I won't want all the description in a DB - that's too much overhead...
 	- IDEA: But I will want all descriptions in one big centralized dictionary for ease of access & update
-	- INPROC: to this end, investigate centralizing the following dicts:
+	- DONE: to this end, investigate centralizing the following dicts:
 		- DONE: consolidate val_err_dict from validate() back to static_gbl() descript_dict
 		- DONE: move interp() help_dict back to static_gbl() descript_dict
 		- DONE: consolidate dir_err_dict from invisible() back to static_gbl() descript_dict